-Total Audit Fees
+Total External Audit Costs

-Following the outsourcing of the Audit Commission's audit practice, Gedling's external audit services are now provided by KPMG.
-The reduction in cost reflects a risk-based approach to audit planning.
+Following the outsourcing of the Audit Commission's audit practice, Gedling's external audit services are now provided by KPMG, on the basis of a risk-based approach to audit planning.

-Since the agreement of fees for 2012/13, the Audit Commission has agreed a revised structure and a business model that focuses on core functions for the period until its planned closure.
-These arrangements have enabled further cost saving to be made and a rebate of charges has been returned to local authorities.
+The Audit Commission has agreed a revised structure and a business model that focuses on core functions for the period until its planned closure.
+These arrangements have enabled cost savings to be made and a rebate of charges was agreed in March 2014.